SiliconLabs/wfx-common-tools/pta/README.md

 ----------------

 ### PTA scripts installation
-Once you have installed the **WXF connection layer** you will also have installed the Python scripts for PTA, since these are in the same repository, in the `pta` folder.
+Once you have installed the **WFX connection layer** you will also have installed the Python scripts for PTA, since these are in the same repository, in the `pta` folder.
 ```
 cd siliconlabs/wfx-common-tools/pta